History of the Constitution of Brazil: Background

-On November 15, 1889, the emperor Pedro II was deposed, Brazilian monarchy abolished and the 1824 Constitution was put out of effect.
+On November 15, 1889, the Emperor Pedro II was deposed, the Brazilian monarchy abolished and the 1824 Constitution was put out of effect.
 No provisional constitution was used while a definitive successor document was being written.
 The writing process began in 1889, by a group of jurists and politicians, and the text was later amended by a Constitutional Congress on February 24, 1891.

 The Constitution

 In its final form, the new Constitution meant to create a federal state to promote individual liberties above all, following the basic principles of the Constitution of the United States, albeit with the adoption of a slightly different (and somewhat more centralized) form of federalism.

-The main traits of the constitution were:
+The main traits of the Constitution were: